Telugu language

 Telugu (/ˈtɛlᵿɡuː/; తెలుగు, /te/) is a Dravidian language native to the Indian states of Andhra Pradesh and Telangana, where it is also the official language.
-Spoken by about 96 million people (2022), Telugu is the most widely spoken member of the Dravidian language family, and one of the twenty-two scheduled languages of the Republic of India.
+Telugu is a classical language with a recorded history of at least 2,000 years.
+Spoken by about 100 million people, Telugu is the most widely spoken member of the Dravidian language family, and one of the twenty-two scheduled languages of the Republic of India.

 It is one of the few languages that has primary official status in more than one Indian state, alongside Hindi and Bengali.
 Telugu is one of the languages designated as a classical language by the Government of India.
 It is the fourteenth most spoken native language in the world.
-Modern Standard Telugu is based on the accent and dialect of erstwhile Krishna, Guntur, East Godavari and West Godavari districts of Coastal Andhra.

-Telugu is also spoken in the states of Karnataka, Tamil Nadu, Maharashtra, Chhattisgarh, Orissa and the union territories of Puducherry and Andaman and Nicobar Islands.
+Telugu is also spoken in the states of Karnataka, Tamil Nadu, Kerala, Maharashtra, Chhattisgarh, Odisha and the union territories of Puducherry and Andaman and Nicobar Islands, although it is not a main language in those states and only a minority speaks them.
 It is also spoken by members of the Telugu diaspora spread across countries like the United States, Australia, Malaysia, Mauritius, UAE, Saudi Arabia, and others.
 Telugu is the fastest-growing language in the United States.
 It is also a protected language in South Africa and is offered as an optional third language in schools in KwaZulu-Natal province.

 According to Mikhail S. Andronov, Telugu split from the Proto-Dravidian language around 1000 BCE.
 The earliest Telugu words appear in Prakrit inscriptions dating to c.
 4th century BCE, found in Bhattiprolu, Andhra Pradesh.
-Telugu label inscriptions and Prakrit inscriptions containing Telugu words have been dated to the era of Emperor Ashoka (257 BCE), as well as to the Satavahana and Vishnukundina periods.
+Telugu label inscriptions and Prakrit inscriptions containing Telugu words have been dated to the era of Emperor Ashoka (257 BCE), as well as to the Satavahana and Vishnukundina periods..
+Earlier Telugu label inscription "tolacuvānḍru," found near Keesaragutta Temple, dates to the Vishnukundina Period (c.
+400 CE) and Historians from Telangana claim that the ‘Toluchuvandru’ inscription of Keesaragutta temple in Medchal-Malkajgiri district is about a century older than the Kalamalla inscription, which was inscribed in 575 AD.
 Inscriptions in the Old Telugu script were found as far away as Indonesia and Myanmar.
-Telugu has been used as an official language for over 1,400 years.
-It served as the court language for several dynasties in southern and eastern India, including the Eastern Chalukyas, Eastern Gangas, Kakatiyas, Vijayanagara Empire, Qutb Shahis, Madurai Nayaks, and Thanjavur Nayaks.
+Telugu has been used as an official language for over 1,500 years.
+It served as the court language for several dynasties in southern and eastern India, including the Vishnukundina, Telugu Chodas, Eastern Chalukyas, Eastern Gangas, Kakatiyas, Vijayanagara Empire, Qutb Shahis, Madurai Nayaks, and Thanjavur Nayaks.
 Notably, it was also adopted as an official language outside its homeland, even by non-Telugu dynasties, such as the Thanjavur Marathas in Tamil Nadu.

 Telugu has an unbroken, prolific, and diverse literary tradition of over a thousand years.
 Pavuluri Mallana's Sāra Sangraha Ganitamu (c.
 11th century) is the first scientific treatise on mathematics in any Dravidian language.
 Avadhānaṃ, a literary performance that requires immense memory power and an in-depth knowledge of literature and prosody, originated and was specially cultivated among Telugu poets for over five centuries.
 Roughly 10,000 pre-colonial inscriptions exist in Telugu.